-Individual therapy is provided so that you can spend time working one-on-one with a therapist.
+Individual therapy is provided at our treatment center so that you can spend time working one-on-one with a therapist.
 You may discuss the problems benzo abuse has caused in your life and decide upon proper ways to handle these challenges.
 You may also discuss your triggers for using, which can help immensely to reduce your risk for relapse.

 Group therapy is offered at our hospital in Columbus.
 Often seen as the best way to manage addictions in the long term, we offer a number of group therapy sessions that can help you bond and work alongside others who are struggling with similar addictions.
 Group topics vary but often include the need for medication compliance, ways to manage unpleasant side effects of medications, and ways in which you can prevent relapse.

-Family therapy allows you to work with your family and include them in your recovery process.
+Family therapy at our treatment center allows you to work with your family and include them in your recovery process.
 During family sessions, you will work with your loved ones to mend any broken relationships and we will provide education about addiction and recovery and teach your loved ones ways in which they can assist you during your recovery.
 Family involvement is often one of the most important aspects of successful addiction recovery.

 Continuing Care and Levels of Treatment

 As discharge from our Columbus treatment center approaches, you will work closely with your treatment team and case manager to determine the most appropriate aftercare options for you.
-Many of our clients choose to step down from our inpatient program into one of our structured outpatient programs.
+Many of our clients choose to step down from our inpatient treatment into one of our structured outpatient programs.
 We offer both an intensive outpatient program (IOP) and partial hospitalization program (PHP).
-Both programs provide therapy during the day as you spend your evenings and weekends reintegrating back into your life.
-Depending upon care needs, others may be ready to discharge home with referrals to our traditional outpatient program, local support groups, and applicable community resources.
+Both treatment options provide therapy during the day as you spend your evenings and weekends reintegrating back into your life.
+Depending upon care needs, others may be ready to discharge home with referrals to our traditional outpatient treatment, local support groups, and applicable community resources.